Western Maryland Scenic Railroad 734: Western Maryland Scenic Railroad

-As No. 734 continued to operate, the WMSR earned the locomotive the nickname Mountain Thunder, and retired WM steam crews and historians favorably compared it to scrapped WM H Class locomotives.
+During its time on the WMSR, No. 734 would become favored by tourists and railfans, and retired WM steam crews and historians favorably compared it to original WM H series locomotives.
 On July 20, 1997, No. 734 pulled ten CSX hopper cars for a WMSR photographer charter, which was organized by Carl Franz.
 The locomotive was subsequently used to pull freight trains for additional photo charters in the following years.
 In 1998, the locomotive was modified with an automatic coal stoker, allowing for easier labor for the fireman during the summer months.
 Also in 1998, No. 734 was filmed for a television commercial that promoted the Pontiac Montana minivan.
-In the early 2000s, No. 734 would be taken out of service to undergo some major boiler tub replacements and other repairs, but was soon back in service hauling excursion trains.
+In the early 2000s, No. 734 would be taken out of service to undergo some major boiler tube replacements and other repairs, but was soon returned to service.
 In July 2003, during that year's National Railway Historical Society (NRHS) Convention, an Amtrak excursion ran from Baltimore to Cumberland, and passengers were transferred to the WMSR for a trip between Cumberland and Frostburg behind No. 734.
+In May 2011, Alex Trebek, the host of the quiz show Jeopardy!, visited the WMSR and served as No. 734's engineer, fulfilling his long-time wish of driving a locomotive, and his accompanying television crews filmed No. 734 for subsequent appearances in the show.
 In September 2013, No. 734 participated in an event that celebrated the 25th anniversary of the WMSR's operations, and tank locomotives Viscose Company No. 6 and Flagg Coal Company No. 75 were shipped to Cumberland for the occasion.

-By 2013, WMSR had pushed No. 734 beyond its operating limits, and it resulted in many critical components being mechanically worn out, including the running gear.
-With No. 734 only capable of pulling seven loaded passenger cars unassisted on the WMSR’s steep grades, while the railroad required longer and heavier trains, the WMSR decided to acquire a larger steam locomotive to restore and operate, and it led to the acquisition of C&O mallet No. 1309 in May 2014.
+By that time, WMSR had pushed No. 734 beyond its operating limits, and it resulted in many critical components being mechanically worn out, including the running gear.
+As the locomotive aged, its hauling capacity on the WMSR's steep grades was an estimated seven to eight loaded passenger cars, and it was commonly accompanied by one of the railroad's GP30s for the heavier consists.
+With longer and heavier trains being required with minimal operating costs, the WMSR decided to acquire a larger steam locomotive to restore and operate, and it led to the acquisition of C&O mallet No. 1309 in May 2014.
 In February 2016, No. 734 took part in a final photo charter for Lerro Productions, before it had to be removed from service to undergo a federally mandated 1,472-day overhaul.
-The overhaul had been postponed by the WMSR, while crews focused on rebuilding No. 1309 and repairing the railroad's line into Frostburg, which had been damaged by a landslide.
+The overhaul was postponed while the WMSR focused on No. 1309's restoration, along with repairs to the railroad's line into Frostburg, which had been damaged by a landslide and would not reopen until 2017.